Biblical Theology

 Listen to this article

-Numbers 10:27 is a verse from the book of Numbers, which is the fourth book of the Old Testament.
-This particular verse describes the arrangement of the tribes of Israel during their wilderness journey.
-It mentions the placement of the tribe of Gad in relation to the other tribes.
+Numbers 10:27 is a verse from the book of Numbers, the fourth book of the Old Testament.
+This particular verse describes the arrangement of the tribes of Israel during their wilderness journey and mentions the placement of the tribe of Gad in relation to a border or designated area.

 Share this: